How to deal with change and uncertainty during COVID-19

 6. Try to stay in the moment

-Restrictions, regulations and the general situation are changing frequently, so it's important not to dwell on the past, fixate on the future, or get bogged down by things you do not or cannot know.
+It's important not to dwell on the past, fixate on the future, or get bogged down by things you do not or cannot know.
 You can only do your best with what you have today.

 Relaxation, mindfulness or getting outside and enjoying nature are all good ways to help you focus on the present.